How to Be a Superhero A-Performer

 - If your life is not constantly improving, a good coach finds out why and handles the barrier.
 “So what’s keeping you up at night?”
 “Exactly what happens when you try to . . . .”
 “What if you didn’t need to deal with Sally’s personal drama any longer?”

-- Good coaches are thrilled when you learn new skills, form new habits and make permanent improvements.
+- Good coaches share your victories.
+They are thrilled each time you learn a new skill, form a new habit and make a permanent improvement.
 “WAY TO GO!
 I’m so excited for you.”
 “Let’s see what else you can accomplish!”

 - A good coach recognizes the importance of your passion and potential.
 He or she has your back.
 “Let’s step back for a minute and look at the big picture.
 Where do you really want to be at this time next year?”